sjn/introducing-se/docs.md

 * Try to find or pick a **single topic**.
 * Phrase the topic in the form of a claim.
-* Ask if it's a good claim to explore.
+* Ask if it's a good claim to explore together.

 \
 *It's OK to take time to consider claims!*